Ellen Lewin

 Ellen Lewin is an American author, anthropologist, and academic.
 Lewin, a lesbian, focuses her work on areas of motherhood, sexuality, and reproduction.
-She received the Ruth Benedict Prize in 1992 for her monograph, Lesbian Mothers: Accounts of Gender in American Culture..
 Lewin is a professor of anthropology at the University of Iowa.
+She is a recipient of the Ruth Benedict Prize.

 Biography

 Ellen Lewin received her A.B.
 (Bachelors of Arts) in 1967 for linguistics from the College of the University of Chicago.
 She went on to obtain her AM (Masters of Arts) in Anthropology in 1968 and later her Ph.D. in Anthropology in 1975 at Stanford University.
 She concluded her studies at Stanford University with one of her earlier works, Mothers and Children: Latin American Immigrants in San Francisco.

 Lewin conducted research on Latin American women in San Francisco for her dissertation.
 She also completed another study comparing aspects of motherhood among lesbians and heterosexual single women.
 Her research has focused on gender, sexuality, identity, reproduction, medical anthropology and lesbian/gay anthropology.